Top Things to Do in Kyoto

 Tea ceremony in Kyoto teahouse with woman in kimono preparing tea.

-Two people in traditional attire holding tea bowls during a tea ceremony in Kyoto.
+Participants in traditional attire during a Japanese tea ceremony.

 Workshops

-• Why choose this: Set in a beautifully preserved machiya house, this experience combines Kyoto’s charm with centuries-old tea traditions.
-Choose between shared or private sessions as per your preference.
+• Why choose this: Set in a beautifully preserved house, this experience combines Kyoto’s charm with centuries-old tea traditions.
+Experience tea culture in a preserved machiya, not a staged studio setting.

 • Upgrades: Choose from shared or private tea ceremony sessions, with optional all-day kimono rental for an added touch of tradition and photo-perfect elegance.